masc-ucsc/livehd/docs/projects.md

 ## lgshell perf summary

 * Record the time (and perf stats) for each lgshell command executed.
-* Print the statistics when clossing the lgshell
+* Print the statistics when closing the lgshell

 ## Query shell (not lgshell) to query graphs